-- 1. The easiest way to build wealth is to buy owner-occupied homes and to purchase five or ten properties. - 2.
-Your financing matters, as it is easier to get approved financing for owner-occupied homes.
-Your down payment, your interest rate, all of that matters for delivering a cash on cash return. - 3.
+- 1. The easiest way to build wealth is to buy owner-occupied homes and purchase five or ten properties. - 2.
+Your financing matters.
+It is easier to get approved financing for owner-occupied homes.
+Your down payment and interest rate matters for delivering cash-on-cash return. - 3.
 Use cap rate to estimate what price you would pay for a potential property based on rental income and net operating expenses. - 4.
-Only buy properties under market value and that cash flow significantly enough to get your down payment back within a certain time frame.
+Only buy properties under market value that cash flow significantly enough to get your down payment back within a certain time frame.
 We suggest five years or less.